Introduction

 Flow engines

 Flow engines are an alternative technology that has been used for designing, modelling, and executing workflows or business processes.
-With flows you have two additional problems to deal with: parsing of the message payload somehow becomes part of the “rule”, and more importantly, it constrains the logic designer to think in linear way, from left to right, following the “message flow”.
+With flows you have two additional problems to deal with: parsing of the message payload somehow becomes part of the “rule”, and more importantly, it constrains the logic designer to think in a linear way, from left to right, following the “message flow”.
 Interesting problem arises when two inputs come at different times.
 How long do you wait for the next one to arrive before deciding to move on in decisions?
-How long the data point/measurement is valid?
+How long is the data point/measurement valid?

 Flow engine has no notion of states and state transitions.
 Combining multiple non-binary outcomes of functions (observations) in the rule is still possible, but must be coded in every function where it is applied.
 That also implies that you have to branch at every function where you need to model a multiple-choice outcome.
 This leads to extremely busy flow graphs that are hard to follow, especially since the logic is expressed both in the functions themselves and in their “connectors” - path executions.
 These connectors somehow suggest not only the information flow but also the decisions that are being taken.